netdata/netdata/collectors/statsd.plugin/README.md

 ### Javascript and Node.js

-Using the client library by [sivy/node-statsd](https://github.com/sivy/node-statsd), you can easily embed StatsD into your Node.js project.
+Use the client library by [sivy/node-statsd](https://github.com/sivy/node-statsd) to embed StatsD into your Node.js project.

 ```javascript
   var StatsD = require('node-statsd'),